thin-edge/thin-edge.io/docs/src/understand/thin-edge-json.md

 - state of the manufacturing control process
 - free disk space on the device

-Thin Edge JSON can be used to represent single-valued measurements, multi-valued measurements or a combination of both along with some auxiliary data like the timestamp at which the measurement(s) was generated.
+%%te%% JSON can be used to represent single-valued measurements, multi-valued measurements or a combination of both along with some auxiliary data like the timestamp at which the measurement(s) was generated.

 ### Single-valued measurements